guildai/guildai/guild/tests/guildfiles.md

 Note that while the value for `epochs` is redefined, the original flag description is not.

-The third set of flags defined in the modelfile is associated with the `evaluate` operation of the `intro` model.
+The third set of flags defined in the guildfile is associated with the `evaluate` operation of the `intro` model.

     >>> eval_op = mf["intro"].get_operation("evaluate")